Micro Project Grants Available!

 Members of the community are invited to get involved with improving and enhancing our greenspace and parks through the Sandy Springs Conservancy’s Micro Projects program.
 Project proposals are welcome and grants are available!

-SSC may work with the partner organization/group in coordinating with the owner of the property if necessary– usually a governmental agency, school or church that would grant the group access to the complete the project.
+SSC may be able to assist grant winners in coordinating with the property owners if necessary, usually a governmental agency, school or church, to give the group permission for the project.

 Projects are selected based on the number of individuals to benefit from the completed project, the length of time to complete the project and the assessment of the feasibility of timely implementation.